D

 Applying to the field

-We were also invited to Techkobwa campTech-girl camp – organised by Peace Corps and Michigan State University as part of women empowerment programme.
+We were also invited to the Techkobwa campTech-girl camp – organised by the Peace Corps and Michigan State University as part of a women's empowerment programme.
 Together with their volunteers, we gave effective typing lessons to Rwandan girls using our software, along with other general IT courses.

 Covering keyboards while teaching

-It was a great opportunity to test, develop and share teaching methods with education experts from the field, especially because many of KOICA volunteers did not have any pedagogical knowledge.
-We later shared our learnings with KOICA community to apply new methods in our teaching.
-Detailed evaluation report on Techkobwa camp can be found here.
+It was a great opportunity to test, develop, and share teaching methods with education experts from the field, especially because many of the KOICA volunteers did not have any pedagogical knowledge.
+We later shared our learnings with the KOICA community to apply new methods in our teaching.
+A detailed evaluation report on the Techkobwa camp can be found here.

 Sorry, we need to remove the content about the Genocide.